• Free shipping on all orders

 9. Idaho is the number one state in the country for dog ownership, with over 58% of households owning at least one dog.

 Out of all of the states in the United States, Idaho comes in first for dog ownership.
 Over 58% of households in Idaho own at least one dog.
-That means that the majority of Idaho households are dog owning.
-That is nearly double the national average of 38%.
+That means that the majority of Idaho households are dog-owning.
 If you want to be around a large number of dog owners, Idaho is the place to be.
+In second place, however, is Tennessee, with 47% of households owning dogs.

 10. There are 471 million pet dogs in the world.